Kanger Valley National Park: Bhainsa Darha

 It is surrounded by mountains with thick greenery from all sides.
 The watch tower situated at Bhainsa Darha overlooks the lake.
 Bhainsa Darha lake has crocodiles and tortoises.

-It takes a drive of about two hours to reach Bhainsa Darha.
-The best time to visit is during winter season.
-Remember during rainy season roads are closed.
-It is risky to travel by bike as roads are not good.
-It is a dense forest so if a vehicle gets punctured then no one will be there to help you.
-Also no mobile coverage.
-So you are trapped.
-Always prefer 4 wheeler especially going with family.

 Kanger Dhara

 Kanger Dhara is located inside the Kanger Valley National Park, 36 km from Jagdalpur.
-For reaching Kanger Dhara, one should get the applicable permission and tickets from the District Forest Office located at the entry to the park.

-It is a picnic spot where individuals and families alike spend time.
-Small cascading falls give visitors enough space to take a bath.

-The best season for visiting the park is from winters up to summers, after which the park closes for the tourist from the beginning of monsoons in the month of July.

 Being in the laps of Kanger Valley, Kanger Dhara waterfalls is actually produced by the Kanger River due to presence of undulating rocks present there.
 Geologists suggest that the area was a sedimentary terrain, later intruded by Igneous rock bodies, due to which, the area has got such folded structures.

 Just at the beginning of the downstream of Kanger river, when the river falls from undulating folded rocks, it presents a view of small cascades of water fall, which forms the Kanger Dhara.

 Dandak Cave

-Similar to Kotumsar Cave, one can see the stalactites and stalagmites in fantastic formations.
+Similar to Kotumsar Cave, one can see the stalactites and stalagmites.

 Best season to visit

 The best season to visit the Kanger Valley is November–June.